inex/ixp-manager-docs-md/docs/features/route-servers.md

     * Valid -> accept
     * Invalid -> drop
 9. RPKI Unknown -> revert to standard IRRDB prefix filtering.

+If a route fails at any point it is tagged (for looking glass) and rejected.

 ## Setting Up